Exploration Flight Test-1: Objectives

+EFT-1 tested several systems of the crew module portion of the Orion spacecraft, including separation events, avionics, heat shield performance, parachutes, and recovery operations.
+The uncrewed test flight served as a precursor to Orion’s first mission aboard the Space Launch System (SLS) on Artemis I. Because the European Service Module was not yet available, Orion flew with a structural representation.
+It also carried only a partial launch abort system, limited to the motor used to jettison the system at the end of launch, along with an Orion-to-stage adapter designed for future use with the SLS.

+For the mission, Orion remained attached to the dummy service module, which itself was connected to the Delta IV Heavy’s upper stage.
+This stage was nearly identical to the Interim Cryogenic Upper Stage planned for the Block 1 version of the SLS.
+Unlike future flights, Orion relied on internal batteries for power rather than photovoltaic arrays.

-The flight was intended to test various Orion systems, including separation events, avionics, heat shielding, parachutes, and recovery operations prior to its flight aboard the Space Launch System on the Artemis 1 mission.
-Artemis 1 launched on November 16, 2022, more than seven years after EFT-1.
+Data returned from EFT-1 informed Orion’s design and were incorporated into its critical design review (CDR) in April 2015.
+These results helped pave the way for the Artemis I mission, which launched on November 16, 2022, more than seven years after EFT-1.

 Vehicle assembly

-EFT-1 Orion was built by Lockheed Martin.
+Orion CM-001 used on the EFT-1 mission was built by Lockheed Martin.
 On June 22, 2012, the final welds of the EFT-1 Orion were completed at the Michoud Assembly Facility in New Orleans, Louisiana.
 It was then transported to Kennedy Space Center's Operations and Checkout Building, where the remainder of the spacecraft was completed.
 The Delta IV rocket was put in a vertical position on October 1, 2014, and Orion was mated with the vehicle on November 11.

 Flight

 The four-and-a-half-hour flight took the Orion spacecraft on two orbits of Earth.
-Peak altitude was approximately 3600 mi.
-The high altitude allowed the spacecraft to reach reentry speeds of up to 20000 mph, which exposed the heat shield to temperatures up to around 4000 F.
+Peak apogee was approximately 3600 mi.
+The distance allowed the spacecraft to reach reentry speeds of up to 20000 mph, which exposed the heat shield to temperatures up to around 4000 F.

-During the flight, the crew module, a structural representation of the service module, a partial launch abort system containing only the jettison motor, and Orion-to-stage adapter were evaluated.
-The spacecraft remained attached to the dummy service module on the Delta IV's upper stage until re-entry began and relied on internal batteries for power rather than photovoltaic arrays, which were not contained in the structural representation.
-Data gathered from the test flight were analyzed by the critical design review (CDR) in April 2015.

 After splashdown in the Pacific Ocean, crews from the USS Anchorage recovered the EFT-1 Orion crew vehicle.
 Plans were later made to outfit the capsule for an ascent abort test in 2017.